 - Long unscheduled Delays or Planned and effective intervention.
 Again trends of MTTR (Mean time to repair) , and PM% can give us a clue of the performance

-- Fire Fighters or Maintenance professionals, can be tracked using PM% .
+- Fire Fighters or Maintenance professionals, you can track this perception using PM% .
 Preventive Maintenance % is the ratio of hours spent on Preventive Maintenance to he total maintenance hours including failure repair.

 What’s after deriving the indicators?